 Read our article Boost Conversions With Landing Page Optimization to know about several ways to improve your landing pages.
 Once you know the techniques, you can not only optimize Google Ads landing pages, but any other page you may build.

 Google Ads is the world’s most popular advertising platform, and over the years Google has really improvised it to make it more powerful than ever.

-Whether you are looking to target people based on location, interest, keywords or product attributes, Google Ads can help you find more customers and maximize your ad spend.
+Whether you are looking to target people based on location, interest, keywords, or product attributes, Google Ads can help you find more customers and maximize your ad spend.
 With the new AI-powered product, advertisers can now use machine learning algorithms to personalize their ads by understanding what people are searching for and where they are searching from.

-The machine learning features of Google Ads enables it to “see” your campaign, determine if it needs optimization, and then help you do just that.
+The machine learning features of Google Ads enable it to “see” your campaign, determine if it needs optimization, and then help you do just that.
 Another groundbreaking advancement has been the introduction of the Customer Match feature, which enables Google Ads to predict whether a consumer who clicked on your ad is likely to buy your product or service—and if they’re likely to be profitable for you.

-AI is here to stay and we expect many more changes to come going forward.
+AI is here to stay, and we expect many more changes to come going forward.
 So, as an advertiser, you need to get a good understanding of the AI features of Google Ads, use its smart targeting and dynamic ads features and take a look at the recommendations provided by AI in your dashboard to optimize Google Ads.